 The story follows Mikolás, who indulges in robbing the travelers with his brother Adam on the say of their father, Kozlík.
 But one day, when one of their victims manages to escape and reach the king with the news, Kozlik prepares to face the aftermath.

-He asks Mikolás to force the neighbor Lazar to help them in the war.
+He asks Mikolás to force their neighbor Lazar to help them in the war.
 But when his attempts to persuade Lazar fail, Mikolás abducts Lazar’s daughter Marketa in vengeance.
 Thus ensues a monumental fight and unexpected romance.

 14. The Adventures of Robin Hood (1938)